A dietitian breaks down how your body reacts to the most calorie-packed meals at chain restaurants listed in the ‘Oscars’ of bad restaurant food.

 Your body also doesn’t register calories the same when you drink them, according to Ferraro.
 So, sipping on this cocktail isn’t the same as eating 1,000 calories of healthful food.

-The Food and Drug Administration (FDA) sets the recommended amount of daily added sugar at 50 grams, but the American Heart Association has stricter guidelines, suggesting the daily maximum is 37 g for men and 25 g for women.
+The Food and Drug Administration (FDA) sets the recommended amount of daily added sugar at 50 grams, but the

 The flying gorilla cocktail probably isn’t worth the crash following an immediate sugar high, anyway.